Henry Adams: Washington (1868–70)

-In 1868, Adams returned to the United States and settled in Washington, DC, where he began working as a journalist.
-Adams saw himself as a traditionalist longing for the democratic ideal of the 17th and 18th centuries.
-Accordingly, he was keen on exposing political corruption in his journalism.
+In 1868, Adams returned to the United States and settled in Washington, where he continued working as a journalist, seeking to expose political corruption and advance a vision of democratic idealism based on the values of the 17th and 18th centuries.
+As a result, Adams was an early critic of the excesses which would come to define the politics of the Gilded Age.

-Harvard professor
+Harvard professor (1870–77)

-In 1870, Adams was appointed professor of medieval history at Harvard, a position he held until his early retirement in 1877 at 39.
+In 1870, Adams was appointed professor of medieval history at Harvard College.
+He held this position until his early retirement in 1877.
 As an academic historian, Adams is considered to have been the first (in 1874–1876) to conduct historical seminar work in the United States.
-Among his students was Henry Cabot Lodge, who worked closely with Adams as a graduate student.
+His students included Henry Cabot Lodge, who also worked closely with Adams as a graduate student.

 Adams was elected a Fellow of the American Academy of Arts and Sciences in 1875.
+In 1892, he received the honorary degree LL.D., from Western Reserve University.